UCFInnovationLab/UCF_RSLK_Library/README.md

 6. Add the RSLK robot library that is downloadable at the bottom of this page in the Code section.
 Go to Sketch > Include Library > add .ZIP library.
 Select the file path of the downloaded zip library and click okay.
 It should say library added and you can check this by going to File > Examples > TI-Robot-Lib and see the example code provided in the library.

-7. Go to Tools > Manage Libraries.. and serch for and install "BNO055 by Robert Bosch GMBH"
+7. Go to Tools > Manage Libraries.. and search for and install "BNO055 by Robert Bosch GMBH"

 # Using This Library